-Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: // Preliminary Proxy Statement // Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) /// Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 HENRY SCHEIN, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant Payn nent of Filing Fee (Check the appropriate box): /X/ / / 7 / Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid previously with preliminary materials: (2) Form, Schedule or Registration Statement no.: (3) Filing Party: (4) Date Filed:
+Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: /X/ Preliminary Proxy Statement // Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) // Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 HENRY SCHEIN, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant Paym ent of Filing Fee (Check the appropriate box): /X/ / / (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / (2) Form, Schedule or Registration Statement no.: (3) Filing Party: (4) Data Filad.

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 22, 1997
+[LOGO] HENRY SCHEIN-REGISTERED TRADEMARK-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 22, 1997